dannagle/PacketSender/README.md

 * 500 ms delay before sending data (some servers are slow).
 * Enable keyboard shortcut for ASCII --> EBCDIC translation.
 * Resolve DNS during input.
 The default is to resolve DNS just before sending.
 * Ignore SSL errors.
 Packet Sender will note the error and continue with encryption.
 Otherwise, Packet Sender abandons the connection.
+The SSL server always ignores errors.

 ## Documentation (Command Line)